 Transparency and Better Documentation

 The use of cameras helps in obtaining accurate and real-time information, which can be used for assessment as well as reinforcement of the construction process and employee training.
 When information is available from the exact moment the accident happened, it makes documentation easier.
-This information is crucial for generating regular maintenance and safety reports for optimising construction workload and ensuring the overall safety of employees.
+This information is crucial for generating regular maintenance and safety reports and ensuring the overall safety of employees.

 The use of footage from construction cameras helps to tell whether the person in charge of safety regulations was responsible or how they can be held accountable.
-Construction Cameras provide high resolution, wide view panoramic views of an entire construction site 24/7.
+Construction job site cameras provide high-resolution, panoramic views of an entire construction site 24/7.
 Round-the-clock monitoring enables contractors to keep an eye on their site at all times.
 The footage helps deliver a clear picture of what happened and how the situation could have been prevented.
 This helps in identifying problem cases, which will ultimately improve OSHA regulations at the worksite.
-Off-site contractors can easily monitor the construction site in real-time.
+Off-site contractors can easily monitor the construction site in real time.

-Any damage to the construction equipment or injuries to employees can be a huge setback in terms of cost as well as the progress of a project.
+Any damage to the construction equipment or employee injuries can be a huge setback in terms of cost and the progress of a project.
 Installing construction cameras can help with damage control.
 Properly maintained surveillance helps limit costs on insurance premiums.
 In the case of an unfortunate incident, the footage can provide strong evidence for your insurance claim.

 Camera footage can go a long way to provide insight into training.
 When trainees see an actual video of an event gone wrong, it becomes more effective than reading a manual on equipment safety.
 For example, if an accident happened, the footage could help pinpoint its cause.
 It can serve as a reference when developing interventions to ensure the same incident won’t happen again.
 Accidents could happen due to the operator not following procedures or not having been adequately trained.
 This information can also help site managers in coming up with a well-designed training program.